aidenwood/velocity7/src/content/blog/10-reasons-to-leave-web2-for-businesses-in-australia.md

 ## 3. Performance Comparison Table

-Using this as a template, let's take a deeper look at how Velocity compares to other frameworks.
+Let's take a deeper look at how Velocity compares to other frameworks.
 Check out our performance comparison deep dive page for more information.
 Read more about our <a name="Comparison">Web Perfomance comparisons of Velocity vs the rest</a>.

 | Framework | Overall Top Ability | Ease of Use | Customizability | Performance | Third-Party Integrations | Community Support | Page Load Speed | Pricing Model |
 | :-------------- | :-----------------: | :--------: | :-------------: | :---------: | :---------------------: | :---------------: | :------------: | :-----------: |